Frequently Asked Questions

 and also is available to you

-9. Do you accept insurance?
-It depends on the clinician, and we will discuss this with you when you call.
+We are network providers for some plans and can file as out-of-network providers for other plans.
+We will discuss this with you when you call.
+We currently are in-network with BCBS, Aetna, Cigna, United Healthcare, Tricare and Traditional Medicare.
 If you would like to use your insurance, we will contact your insurance company to ask about your benefits and coverage.
 We will then discuss with you the coverage offered by your plan, including any deductible or copay you may have, which will be due at the time of service.
-We will file a claim after the service has been provided.
-If the clinician does not accept insurance, we will provide you with the necessary paperwork so that you may file a claim directly with your insurance company.
+We will then file a claim for the services that have been provided.

-10. I have additional questions; what should I do?
 WE ARE COMMITTED TO HELPING INDIVIDUALS ACHIEVE THEIR ULTIMATE POTENTIAL AND ENHANCE THEIR QUALITY OF LIFE

 Suite 110